Deutsche komische Zylinder

 Like the myriad vaudeville and comedy sketches that were all-pervasive in the early days of the American music industry, Germany similarly produced its fair share of humorous recordings.
-The following sixteen cylinders (all recorded between the dates of 1904 to 1909) all hail from Edison's Berlin operations and were distributed under the "Edison Goldguss Walze" label.
+The following 16 cylinders (recorded between the dates of 1904 to 1909) all hail from Edison's Berlin operations and were distributed under the "Edison Goldguss Walze" label.
 They nonetheless illustrate several distinct dialects prevalent at the time.
-The majority are performed in "standard German," with maybe even with a hint of local Berlin color.
+The majority are performed in "standard German," with maybe even a hint of local Berlin color.
 On the other hand, "Beim Hundemetzger" and "Auf der Isartal-Bahn" are strongly Bavarian, while "Der Balzer beim Sachsenhäuser Aebbelwei" is representative of the Frankfurt [Main] dialect.
 Still, and in spite of the dialect and language differences, a cursory listen will show that German comedy, at least that represented by commercial cylinder recordings, wasn't really that much different from its American counterpart.
 We'll leave it to the scholars to determine whether these cylinders reflect regional or peculiarly German comedic sensibilities, but in style terms alone they all are of the familiar solo "standup" or song and music comedy kind.
 Therefore, any overarching theme that one hears here is purely speculative.
-If anything, these cylinder recordings are solely unified by their popular comedy bent, low-brow humor and corny jokes. - Ursula Clarke and Noah Pollaczek, UC Santa Barbara
+If anything, these cylinder recordings are solely unified by their popular comedy bent, low-brow humor and corny jokes.- Ursula Clarke and Noah Pollaczek, UC Santa Barbara

 A man initiates several calls, and through the intervention of the switchboard operator, "Fräulein vom Amt," he is connected to a series of wrong numbers, each time managing to stick his foot in his mouth.
 Expecting to be connected to the fancy restaurant "Hiller" for a dinner reservation, he ends up speaking to his irate tailor, to whom he owes money.
 A call is then placed to what he believes is his good friend.
 He immediately offers an invitation to dinner, and with the promise of a cute dancer.
 The response, of course, comes not from his friend, but from his furious wife.